 You can also face white collar charges if you violate your probation or are accused of embezzlement.
-Our experienced team at the Simmrin Law Group can provide you with guidance when facing any of these charges.
+Our experienced team of Long Beach white collar crime attorneys at the Simmrin Law Group can provide you with guidance when facing any of these charges.
 We have a history of courtroom success that we can throw behind your case.

 You may be charged with petty theft if you embezzle no more than $950.
 This is treated as a misdemeanor by the state.
 Individuals who embezzle more than $950 can face grand theft charges, which may be deemed a misdemeanor or a felony by the court.

 Either charge could result in heavy fines, time spent in a county jail, and probation.
-Working with skilled criminal defense lawyers can help you handle these charges to defend your future.
+A skilled white collar crime lawyer in Long Beach can help you handle these charges to defend your future.

 California’s Fraud Charges